zarplata/trello-cli/README.md

 #Installing
 make install

-# By default, binary installs into /usr/bin/ and zabbix config in /etc/zabbix/zabbix_agentd.conf.d/ but,
+# By default, binary installs into /usr/bin/ and trello.conf in $HOME/.config/
-# you may manually copy binary to your executable path and zabbix config to specific include directory
 ```

 #### Arch Linux package